jameserv/dotfiles-macos/README.md

 # dotfiles_macos
-Contains all MacOS dotfiles for various configurations.
+Contains all MacOS dotfiles for various system configurations.